Sensationull/countries-api/README.md

 I'd rather have a consistent way to extract the data so that I only pull off the name of the relevant field and not the object associated with it.

+4. I could rethink how state management will work for navigating back to the homepage.
+Currently, if you've filtered by region and you want to select another country from that region, you'll have to reselect the region or re-enter the search term.
+Which is toil for the user and not ideal.

 ###  Useful resources

 - [You might not need an Effect](https://react.dev/learn/you-might-not-need-an-effect) - This helped me understand a bit more about useEffect.